Mad-MO/ncgol/README.md

 ## Features

-- TODO: Startup screen
+- Startup screen
 - Adjustable speed (with up and down keys)
 - Init with different modes (with right and left keys)
 - Show current count of living cells
 - Show current number of cycles
-- TODO: End detection with automated start of next pattern
+- End detection with automated start of next pattern
 - Dynamic adjustment of changing terminal size
 - Different styles of cells